 Rod Serling is known as one of the greatest and most prolific genre writers and producers in the history of television.
 He began his career when television was a new medium, initially thriving as a writer during the era of radio.
-He even managed to have a hand in iconic cinematic genre work, specifically with his co-screenwriting credit in the original Planet of the Apes — the now legendary surprise ending of which was a clear staple of Serling’s work that was often found in his true legacy… The Twilight Zone.
+He even managed to have a hand in iconic cinematic genre work, specifically with his co-screenwriting credit in the original Planet of the Apes — the now legendary surprise ending of which was a definite staple of Serling’s work that was often found in his true legacy… The Twilight Zone.

 Serling was the creator and executive producer of the classic series, which ran from 1959-1964.
-He also wrote an amazing 92 of the 156 episodes and had a direct hand in each and every one that he didn’t write, often collaborating with the great contributing writers Richard Matheson and Charles Beaumont.
+He also wrote an incredible 92 of the 156 episodes and had a direct hand in each one that he didn’t write, often collaborating with the great contributing writers Richard Matheson and Charles Beaumont.
 He often drew on his own experience for many episodes, frequently about boxing, airline pilots, and military life — he had fought in World War II and was awarded the Purple Heart and Bronze Star.

-He passed away at the early age of 50 from a heart attack, but his legacy continues on as The Twilight Zone has stood the test of time with episodes constantly airing during SyFy channel marathons on New Year’s Weekends, as well as other holidays.
+He passed away at the early age of 50 from a heart attack, but his legacy continues as The Twilight Zone has stood the test of time with episodes regularly airing during SyFy channel marathons on New Year’s Weekends, as well as other holidays.
 Every season of the show is also available on Amazon Prime’s streaming channel.

 1. “There is a fifth dimension beyond that which is known to man … a dimension as vast as space and as timeless as infinity.
 It is the middle ground between light and shadow, between science and superstition, and it lies between the pit of man’s fears and the summit of his knowledge.
 This is the dimension of imagination.”

 This will clearly resonate with most fans that know The Twilight Zone.
 Serling’s original opening narration — accompanied by the iconic music — is also a testament to where the best writing comes from.
 Between science and superstition.
 Between the pit of man’s fears and the summit of his knowledge.
 Within the dimension of imagination.
-It defines the origin of writing itself and it even better defines where and how genre writing — science fiction, horror, thrillers — thrives.
+It defines the origin of writing itself, and it even better defines where and how genre writing — science fiction, horror, thrillers — thrives.

 2. “Being like everybody is like being nobody.”